olliekrow/project-hub-2/docs/github-pm/index.md

 ## Overview

-This section documents the GitHub PM architecture built for AmericaSCORES Bay Area, prototyped in the `olliekrow` demo space before org-level rollout.
+This section documents the GitHub PM architecture prototyped in the `olliekrow` demo space before org-level rollout.

 The system is built around three core principles: